 - 1×15 Solitude (aka Alex comes clean about Astra’s true fate)

-And so it is in episode 15 we are gifted a highly satisfying conclusion to the ‘Alex-killing-Astra’-storyline, alongside a trip to the iconic Fortress of Solitude as well as a worthy villain finishing it all off with some wayfaring nuclear warheads.
-It’s all-round good stuff.
+And so it is in episode 15 we are given a highly satisfying conclusion to the ‘Alex-killing-Astra’-storyline, alongside a trip to the iconic Fortress of Solitude as well as a worthy villain finishing it all off with some wayfaring nuclear warheads.
+It’s all-around good stuff.

 It is a testament to the writers of this show, that they refuse to be trapped by obvious conflicts in their weekly attempts to provide drama.
 Rather than having Kara turn her anger towards Alex at the revelation that she was behind the death of Astra, she reacts with a hug.

 Rather than the feared implosion of family ties, Alex’ late confession strengthens the small but badass family unit of Kara, Alex and J’onn.
 It is a beautifully acted, heart-wrenching moment packed with well-earned character development and emotional payoff.
 Alex and Kara are sisters, and sisters you would forgive pretty much any transgression.

 - 1×16 Falling (aka the one with the red kryptonite)